LCHansson/LCHansson.github.io/_posts/2014-11-02-Examining-Data-With-Base-R.md

 ## Handling missing values

-Sometimes (actually, most of the time) data will have missing values in it.
+Sometimes (well actually, most of the time when working with _real-world data_) data will have missing values in it.
 In R this is usually represented by the `NA` value.
 This is problematic, e.g. since many base functions like `sum()` will return `NA` if there is a single `NA` among the input values.

 {% highlight r %}